- Manaslu Conservation Area: A Detail Guide

 The festival of Faning is about nourishing oneself.
 Delicious meals are cooked, and people treat themselves to nutritious and healthy food.
 Nara, a masked dance festival, is celebrated at different times of the year at different monasteries in the Tsum Valley.
 It is mainly observed to cleanse the spirit and the environment of bad and evil spirits.

-Best Time for Manaslu Region Trek
+Explore the best Time for Manaslu Region Trekking

 The ideal opportunity for the Manaslu Trek would be in the fall and spring of Nepal.
 The two seasons offer favorable climatic conditions and environments for explorers.
 The climate and the ambiance around these times are fascinating.
 The weather is excellent, calm, and luscious surrounding keeps on developing.
 Therefore, even though both seasons are an ideal time to visit Nepal and do trekking in the Manaslu area, you will have different weather to experience.